VFPX/Win32API/samples/sample_450.md

 <a href="http://foxpro.advisor.com/doc/14141">Using GDI+ in the VFP 9 Report Writer</a> by <a href="http://fox.wikis.com/wc.dll?Wiki~ChristofWollenhaupt">Christof Wollenhaupt</a> published in July 2004 issue of FoxPro Advisor.

 <a href="http://foxproadvisor.com/doc/12044">Get to Know .NET GDI+</a> by <a href="http://advisor.com/whome.nsf/y/YGETZK">Ken Getz</a> published in March 2003 issue of FoxPro Advisor.

 * * *
-There is <a href="http://www.universalthread.com/wconnect/wc.dll?FournierTransformation~2,54,33,18584">another GDI+ class</a> written by Alexander Golovlev that you can find in <a href="http://www.universalthread.com">UniversalThread</a> download section.
-This class is freeware and contains lot of useful functionality.

-* * *
 Aug.04, 2004: GDI+ Foundation Class to be shipped with VFP9 final release.
 Read <a href="http://www.pinpub.com./ME2/Audiences/dirmod.asp?sid=&nm=&type=pub&mod=Publications%3A%3AArticle&mid=8F3A7027421841978F18BE895F87F791&AudID=301888DF3BCF483382FC8A1382F3050B&tier=3&aid=C70E8322312C4E4E871C722D714B5937">Using GDI+ in VFP 9.0 with the FFC Library, Part 1</a> article in Fox Talk.